CrystalD27/CrystalD27/README.md

 ### A Junior Front-End Developer || seeking opportunities to learn and grow

-&emsp;

-<font color="#0008B">Passion and continuous learning are essential parts of my approach to coding, and I believe that the best results come from working with others to achieve a common goal.
-I am eager to gain more experience in this evolving field.</font>
+Passion and continuous learning are essential parts of my approach to coding, and I believe that the best results come from working with others to achieve a common goal.
+I am eager to gain more experience in this evolving field.

 🔭 My most recent project [To-do List (React)](https://to-do-list-react-delta-one.vercel.app/login)